 Preparing and Submitting

-Starr Research Grant Proposals
+Starr Research Grant Proposals and Claiming Funds

 The Starr Research Program allows students to submit 2 types of proposals: a Starr Research Grant request for funding and Starr Research Review Only.
 Both types include feedback from Iowa scientists to improve the research project.
 Review Only proposals are not considered for funding.
 The submission form accepts either type of proposal.